MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Lisp/Lisp.md

 list that has a symbol as its first element

-Evaluator can be thought of as a function that takes a Lisp form as an arguement and returns a value.
+Evaluator can be thought of as a function that takes a Lisp form as an argument and returns a value.
   Atoms can be self evaluating such as strings and numbers, t and nil as well as keyword symbols (:a).
   Function call forms: evaluate the remaining elements of the list as Lisp forms and pass the resulting values to the named function
-  Special form: special evaluation to make sure the lagnuage is capable of implementing if, loop and other features.
+  Special form: special evaluation to make sure the language is capable of implementing if, loop and other features.
 There are around 25
   Macro form: extend the Lisp syntax, unlike macros in other languages.
   Macro is a function that takes s-expressions as arguments and returns a Lisp form that's then evaluated in place of the macro form.
 The